Caffeine and Octane's Lanier Raceway: History

 In 2021, the Lanier Raceplex functioned as an arrive and drive go-kart track and is hosted a four-race legends car series in July that was broadcast on NBC Sports Gold Trackpass.
 A ten race series was also held for arrive and drive go karts that year.

 In 2022, the now-formerly Lanier Raceplex was sold to High Octane Events, a multimedia motorsports event business headquartered in Atlanta, GA who also own the largest monthly car show in the world, Caffeine and Octane.
-C&O announced it intends to create a more actively used event space for drifting, racing, burnouts, car meets and other auto events with all makes and models of cars.
-Caffeine and Octane has resumed weekly events at the Lanier Raceway, including Friday Night Drift with Federico Sceriffo, a professional drifter in the Formula D league, for the first time since 2011.
+C&O announced upon purchasing stated it intends to create a more actively used event space for drifting, racing, burnouts, car meets, driving competitions and other auto events with all makes and models of cars.
+Since then, Caffeine and Octane has resumed weekly events at the Lanier Raceway, including Friday Night Drift.
+As the only short, oval bank, paved track within 50 mi of the city of Atlanta, Caffeine & Octane's Lanier Raceway has become a major hub for grassroots drifting and competition driving within the state of Georgia and across the Southeastern United States.

 NASCAR Xfinity Series history

-The NASCAR Busch Grand National Series (now the Xfinity Series) ran five races at the track between 1988 and 1992.
+The NASCAR Busch Grand National Series ran five races at the track between 1988 and 1992.

 Other major events

 Lanier Raceplex hosted weekly NASCAR Whelen All-American Series races.

 The track hosted 17 NASCAR Southeast Series races between 1991 and 2004.
 The track also hosted 2 NASCAR Whelen Southern Modified Tour events: one in 2008 and the other in 2009.

-The ARCA Racing Series had run one event at the track, in 2005.
+The ARCA Re/Max Series had run one event at the track, in 2005.
 The race was won by David Ragan.

 The facility hosted three ASA National Tour races between 2000 and 2004.
 One race was won by Scott Wimmer and the other two events were won by Mike Garvey.

-USAR Pro Cup Series ran one race at the track, in 2009.
+CARS X1-R Pro Cup Series ran one race at the track, in 2009.